Everything You Need to Know: Yoga On the Rocks – Denver, CO

 However, I did leave later than expected.
 Even though I lucked out by being able to snag a spot between a few people, I would have felt better getting there 20 minutes before class.

-Yoga level
+Yoga Level

 Level one!
+Super accessible to everyone.

-Altitude
+The Altitude

-I live at sea level in Seattle, Washington, so this was a big concern of mine.
-I tend to get migraines anytime I’m at a high elevation.
-I recommend spending a few nights in Denver before doing this event.
-We arrived on Thursday afternoon.
-I got a migraine, drank about 80 ounces of water, and went to bed early.
+Arrive a few days early just to acclimate.
+We arrived on Thursday afternoon and to no surprise, I got a migraine.
+I drank about 80 ounces of water, and went to bed early.
 The same thing happened on Friday evening.
 By Saturday morning’s class?
-I was perfect.
+I was right as rain.

-The view
+The View

 Be prepared to be in awe.
 I didn’t know or think Colorado could be that beautiful.
 I felt like I was in another country.
 You will be amazed!